Walnut Creek, California

 What is the typical price range for homes in Walnut Creek, CA?

 As of 2026, single-family homes in Walnut Creek typically trade between roughly $1.1M and $2.8M, with the Nob Hill, Northgate, and Lime Ridge pockets pushing past $2.5M for well-kept four-bedroom homes on usable lots.
 Downtown condos run roughly $500K to $900K depending on building age and HOA.
 Rossmoor 55-plus units trade in the $400K to $1.2M band.
-Lily's four documented Walnut Creek closings range from $765,000 (a Northoak home in 2019) to $2,600,000 (Nob Hill in February 2026), with an average of about $1.32M.
+Lily Garipova's four documented Walnut Creek closings range from $765,000 (a Northoak home in 2019) to $2,600,000 (Nob Hill in February 2026), with an average of about $1.32M.

 How does the BART commute from Walnut Creek to San Francisco actually work?

 Walnut Creek BART sits on the Yellow Line and runs about 36 to 42 minutes to Embarcadero or Montgomery in San Francisco, with peak trains every 8 to 15 minutes.
 The walkability bubble around the station (Locust Street, Mt Diablo Boulevard, the BART parking structures, the Iron Horse Trail) is what supports the premium on downtown condos under $900K.
-Buyers who plan to use BART daily should test both the morning and evening reverse commute and account for parking permit waitlists at the station garage.
+Buyers who plan to use BART daily should test both the morning and evening reverse-commute and account for parking permit waitlists at the station garage.

 Are the public schools in Walnut Creek strong?